jeremy-code/ts-utils/README.md

   return Intl.NumberFormat(locales, {
     style: "unit",
     unit,
-    // For similar output to `ms` package, use these options:
+    // For similar output to `ms` package, use options:
     // notation: "compact",
     // unitDisplay: "narrow",
     ...options,
   }).format(ms / (UNITS[unit] ??
 1));
 };

+/**
-// Exact time formatting where ms are rounded to the nearest unit
+ * Exact time formatting where ms are rounded to the nearest unit *
+ * Similar to `pretty-ms` package
+ *
+ * In the future, using `Intl.DurationFormat` (which is in Stage 3) may be more
+ * appropriate, but it is currently only supported in Safari.
+ */

-// Similar to `pretty-ms` package export const formatMsExact = (
+export const formatMsExact = (
   ms: number,
-  // using .toLocaleString() instead of Intl.NumberFormat(), but they use the
-  // same parameters anyway
-  ...[locales, options]: ConstructorParameters<Intl.NumberFormatConstructor>
+  ...[locales, options]: Parameters<number["toLocaleString"]>
 ): string =>
-  // Effectively, join formatted units with space.
-May update options inline if
+  // Effectively, in English, join formatted units with space.
+Since there are
-  // list separators (,) are needed.
-However, since there are only 3 options
-  // (localeMatcher, type, style), it seems unnecessary to have its own
+  // only 3 options for Intl.ListFormat, it seems unnecessary to have its own
-  // parameter
+  // option parameter
   new Intl.ListFormat(locales, {
     type: "unit",
-    style: "narrow", // update to "short" to add list separators (commas in English) }).format(
+    style: "narrow", // Update to "short" to add list separators (commas in English) }).format(
     // Did not include UNITS["millisecond"] since it seems redundant, but can be
-    // added to constant if needed
-    [["millisecond", 1] as const, ...Object.entries(UNITS)].reduceRight<
+    // added to constant UNITS if needed [["millisecond", 1] as const, ...Object.entries(UNITS)].reduceRight<
       string[]
     >((acc, [unit, msPerUnit]) => {
       if (ms >= msPerUnit) {
         const unitsPerMs = Math.floor(ms / msPerUnit);
-        ms %= msPerUnit; // remainder, update ms acc = acc.concat([
+        ms %= msPerUnit; // remainder, update ms
+        // Using concat to avoid mutating array, but push is also valid acc = acc.concat([
           unitsPerMs.toLocaleString(locales, {
             style: "unit",